-We particularly encourage papers on industrial case studies, application of real-time technology to real systems, and system-level implementations.
+We particularly encourage papers on industrial case studies, the application of real-time technology to real systems, and system-level implementations.
 We believe that our community needs to validate the proposed assumptions and methodologies with respect to realistic applications.
-We welcome practical contributions even without novel theoretical insights, provided they are of interest to the research community and/or to industry.
+We welcome practical contributions even without novel theoretical insights, provided they are of interest to the research community and/or industry.
 In such cases, authors should make an effort to provide proper motivation and justification of the relevance of their work and report on lessons learned.

 The models, assumptions, and application scenarios used in the paper must be properly motivated.

-Authors (of both practical and theoretical works) must demonstrate applicability of their approach to real systems (examples of realistic task models can be found here).
+Authors (of both practical and theoretical works) must demonstrate the applicability of their approach to real systems (examples of realistic task models can be found here).
 Deviations from such models or strong simplifications require justification.
 In particular, papers relying on simple models must have more fundamental theoretical insights than papers that include more details by construction, such as system-level implementations.

 Whenever relevant, we strongly encourage authors to present experimental results.
 These can be obtained on real implementations, from simulations, or via the use of data from case studies, benchmarks, or models of real systems.
 The use of synthetic workloads or models is permitted, but authors are strongly encouraged to properly motivate and justify the choices made in designing their synthetic evaluation.

 Authors are expected to clearly explain the relationship between their work and the existing state-of-the-art (including their own prior work).
 In addition, they must, whenever relevant, compare their work with the state-to-the-art to show the size, scope, and significance of the improvements they have made.
 Experimental evaluations should cover a broad but realistic range of parameters.
 Authors should avoid selecting specific cases where there may be a bias in favor of their approach or compare only against their own previous work (unless there is no other work to compare against).
 As well as explaining the advantages of their new approach with respect to the state-of-the-art, authors should also give a balanced view of its disadvantages.